-Paste publishes both an entertainment website PasteMagazine.com and a weekly digital magazine called the Paste mPlayer.
-We focus on signs of life in music, movies, TV, videogames, books and other areas of culture.
+PasteMagazine.com focuses on signs of life in music, movies, TV, videogames, comedy, books, design, tech, drink and all things geek.
 We focus on a variety of musical genres—whatever else we think will grab music-lovers seeking something a little deeper.
 Paste strives to cover the best music in this eclectic mix, devoting space to independent musicians alongside more established artists.
 The tagline, “Signs of Life in Music, Film and Culture,” refers to the depth and meaning we feel the best art is capable of conveying.

-With a focus on songcraft and an emphasis on good writing, Paste features a wide range of genres.
+Whatever the subject matter, Paste features a wide range of genres.
 Our film coverage has included features on filmmakers Wes Anderson, Gus Van Sant, Jim Jarmusch and Cameron Crowe.
-The magazine also delves into other areas such as television, books, visual arts and cultural commentary.
 One of the best opportunities for writers is to come up with article ideas we wouldn’t have thought of—like the article we published on a radio station in Louisiana run by prison inmates or the trash-dump art series in San Francisco.

 Solicitations & Assignments:

-Paste Magazine welcomes unsolicited articles from anyone who believes the piece is appropriate for Paste and its readers.
-(Hint: Best way to figure out what is appropriate is to read the website and online magazine.)
+Paste welcomes unsolicited articles from anyone who believes the piece is appropriate for Paste and its readers.
+(Hint: Best way to figure out what is appropriate is to read what we’ve published.)

 Queries soliciting approval of an idea may be submitted.
 Queries should include proposed subject, length, applicability and writer samples.

 Paste will assist in obtaining interviews, attending events, etc. as needed.
 Paste will provide complimentary CDs for assignment when possible.